rgrrrrrba/rgrrrrrba.github.io/_posts/link/2014-01-22-get-running-fast-on-github-and-bitbucket.md

 	[difftool "bc3"]
 		path = C:/Program Files (x86)/Beyond Compare 3/BCompare.exe

+Run these commands to tighten up things a bit by skipping confirmation prompts and removing merge backups:

+	git config --global difftool.prompt false
+	git config --global mergetool.prompt false
+	git config --global mergetool.keepBackup false

-TortoiseGit needs to be configured to use Beyond Compare as its diff and merge tool.
+TortoiseGit also needs to be configured to use Beyond Compare as its diff and merge tool.
 Do this in TortoiseGit's Settings screen (right-click in Explorer, TortoiseGit, Settings):

 ![](http://i.imgur.com/fhkbebQ.png)